prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 #### Step 3: Make a bid request
 {:.no_toc}

-The `fetchDemand` method makes a bid request to the prebid server.
+The `fetchDemand` method makes a bid request to the Prebid Server.
 You should provide a `GAMRequest` object to this method so Prebid SDK sets the targeting keywords of the winning bid for future ad requests.

 #### Step 4: Load a GAM interstitial ad
 {:.no_toc}

 Now you should request the ad from GAM.
-If the `GAMRequest` contains targeting keywords, the respective Prebid's line item will be returned from GAM, and GMA SDK will render its creative.
+If the `GAMRequest` contains targeting keywords.
+The respective Prebid line item will be returned from GAM and GMA SDK will render its creative.

 Be sure that you make the ad request with the same `GAMRequest` object that you passed to the `fetchDemand` method.
-Otherwise, the ad request won't contain targeting keywords, and Prebid's ad won't ever be displayed.
+Otherwise the ad request won't contain targeting keywords and Prebid's ad won't ever be displayed.

 #### Step 5: Present the interstitial ad
 {:.no_toc}

-Follow the [GMA SDK guide](https://developers.google.com/ad-manager/mobile-ads-sdk/ios/interstitial#display_the_ad) to display an interstitial ad right after receiving it or later in natural pauses in the flow of an app.
+Follow the [GMA SDK guide](https://developers.google.com/ad-manager/mobile-ads-sdk/ios/interstitial#display_the_ad) to display an interstitial ad right after receiving it or later in a natural pauses in the flow of an app.

 ## Rewarded Video